 Santa Fe Springs is a medium-sized city located in the state of California.
 With a population of 18,026 people and five constituent neighborhoods, Santa Fe Springs is the 337th largest community in California.

 Housing costs in Santa Fe Springs are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-In terms of college education, the citizens of Santa Fe Springs rank slightly lower than the national average.
-13.84% of adults 25 and older in Santa Fe Springs have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Santa Fe Springs are slightly less educated than the national average of 21.84% for the average city or town: 14.22% of adults in Santa Fe Springs have a bachelor's degree or advanced degree

 The most common language spoken in Santa Fe Springs is Spanish.
 Other important languages spoken here include English and Korean.